- 1. Convert Videos to FCP+

-From the bottom of the Info tab on the Master File box, ensure that the picture resolution, bitrate, etc. are set to acceptable values, and click the Settings tab from the top.
-Choose Computer from the Format drop-down list, select H.264 Faster Encode from the Video codec drop-down list, optionally choose your preferred picture resolution from the Resolution drop-down list and click Next from the bottom-right corner.
+From the bottom of the Info tab on the Master File box, ensure that the picture resolution, bitrate, etc. are set to acceptable values and click the top's Settings tab.
+Choose Computer from the Format drop-down list, select H.264 Faster Encode from the Video codec drop-down list, optionally choose your preferred picture resolution from the Resolution drop-down list, and click Next from the bottom-right corner.

 Step 3: Choose a Destination Folder and Export.

-Type the name of the file in the Save As field at the top, select your preferred destination folder from the left pane, and click Save from the bottom-right corner to export Final Cut Pro project to MP4.
+Type the file's name in the Save As field at the top, select your preferred destination folder from the left pane, and click Save from the bottom-right corner to export the Final Cut Pro project to MP4.

 Wondershare UniConverter - Best Final Cut Pro Converter